-Professor William Leahy was appointed Deputy Vice-Chancellor (Academic) on 1 April 2014.
+Professor William Leahy was appointed Deputy Vice-Chancellor (Academic Affairs and Civic Engagement) on 1 April 2014.
 Previously he was Head of the School of Arts (now College of Business, Arts and Social Sciences).

 Bill's early research specialised in Shakespeare and Elizabethan Processions.
 His particular interests have been the role and representation of the common people in Elizabethan and Shakespearean literature and, more latterly in the Shakespeare Authorship Question.

 As well as being a section editor for the John Nichols Project, he has published widely on both Shakespeare and early modern spectacle, culminating in a book entitled Elizabethan Triumphal Processions, published in May 2005.
 More recently he has published widely on the Shakespeare Authorship Question, most notably in his 2010 edition of collected essays Shakespeare and his Authors: Critical Perspectives on the Authorship Question and as co-editor of The Many Lives of William Shakespeare, a special edition of the Journal of Early Modern Studies.